PriviChat/comlink-serializer/README.md

 }
 ```

 It is also possible to create a deep or nested structure of Serialized objects that all get deserialized with their prototypes intact.
-How this works is not sorcery, you are doing a lot of the light lifting, but this framwork helps you implement your code in a consistant way, which is not only nice to your fellow developers, but also might save the world.
+How this works is not sorcery, you are doing a lot of the light lifting, but this framework helps you implement your code in a consistent way, which is not only nice to your fellow developers but also might save the world.

-Let's work off the above example for User and add an Address class.
-The Address class you'd create would also get the @Serializable decorator and implement Serializable\<T\> and is implmented with serialize() and deserialize(...) in a similar way as User above.
+Let's work from the above example for User and add an Address class.
+The Address class you'd create would also get the @Serializable decorator and implement Serializable\<T\> and is implemented with serialize() and deserialize(...) in a similar way as User above.
 The User class requires updates to its serialize() and deserialize(...) functions to properly handle the Address class.

 ```ts
 @Serializable